A statistical study of magnetic flux emergence in solar active regions prior to strongest flares: Data

 To quantify the flaring productivity of an AR, we calculated a flare index (FI) introduced in \citet{Abramenko2005}:

 where $S^{(j)} = \sum_{i=1}^{N_{j}} I_{i}^{j}$ is the sum of \textit{GOES} magnitudes and $N_{j}$ is the number of flares of a certain class, $\tau$ is the total time interval of AR observation in days.
-For ARs that passed across the solar disc from the Eastern to the Western limb $\tau$ was set to a half period of solar rotation $\tau = 13.5$ days.
-For emerging ARs $\tau$ was set to the actual interval of AR presence on the disc.
+For ARs that passed across the solar disk from the Eastern to the Western limb $\tau$ was set to a half period of solar rotation $\tau = 13.5$ days.
+For emerging ARs $\tau$ was set to the actual interval of AR presence on the disk.

-Beside magnetograms and continuum images, we also utilized UV images acquired by the Extreme-Ultraviolet Imaging Telescope \citep{Delaboudiniere1995} on board SOHO and by the Atmospheric Imaging Assembly \citep{Lemen2012} on board SDO to analyse magnetic connections and to locate flares within ARs.
+Beside magnetograms and continuum intensity images, we also utilized UV images acquired by the {\it Extreme-Ultraviolet Imaging Telescope} \citep{Delaboudiniere1995} on board SOHO and by the {\it Atmospheric Imaging Assembly} \citep{Lemen2012} on board SDO to analyze magnetic connections and to locate flares within ARs.